parmes/parmes/blog/tr1_post.rst

 * body co--rotational reduced order (BC--RO)
 * body co--rotational modal (BC--MODAL)

-as they are implemented in :ref:`solfec-1-index`.
+as they are implemented in :ref:`solfec-1.0-index`.
 These formulations allow to vary the amount of deformation expressed by a finite element mesh and facilitate saving computational time and storage.
 They may be helpful in the context of multibody modeling.

-The methods described in :ref:`TR1 <tr1>` can be accessed by creating a :ref:`BODY object <solfec-user-body>` as follows
+The methods described in :ref:`TR1 <tr1>` can be accessed by creating a :ref:`BODY object <solfec-1.0-user-body>` as follows

 ::